Class 2

 1004.8%

-In vibe coding, “adding one feature” isn’t just one chain.
-AI reads files, modifies them, fixes other files, builds, and checks — multiple steps are involved.
-Adding 5 features can trigger dozens of chains.
+In vibe coding, “adding one feature” is not one chain.
+AI reads files, modifies them, fixes other files, builds, and checks — going through multiple steps.
+Adding 5 features can mean dozens of chains.

-This is the mathematical explanation for “vibe coding crumbles at 200 endpoints.”
-In small projects, chain count is low enough that probability holds up; in large projects, multiplication works catastrophically.
+This is the mathematical explanation of “vibe coding crumbles at 200 endpoints.”
+In small projects, the number of chains is small enough that probability holds.
+In large projects, multiplication works catastrophically.

 An experiment sorted 1,000 words alphabetically.
-AI left 6 errors on the first try (99.4% accuracy).
-When asked “check again,” AI reported “no errors.”
-Asked once more.
-Again “no errors.”
-It missed the same 6 in the same way.
+AI left 6 errors on the first attempt (99.4% accuracy).
+When told “Check again,” AI reported “No errors.”
+Asked again.
+Again “No errors.”
+Same 6 errors missed the same way each time.

 AI has blind spots.
-A structural limitation from its probabilistic nature.
-Ask the same question the same way and it misses the same spots the same way.
+Structural limitations arising from probabilistic characteristics.
+If you ask the same question the same way, it misses the same spots the same way.
 Retrying is not a solution.

 No feedback6 errors (99.4%)